vanilla-thunder/productlists/README.md

-## additional product list for OXID eShop CE
+## additional product list for OXID eShop
-by Marat Bedoev  <m@marat.ws>
+by Marat Bedoev
 https://github.com/vanilla-thunder/vt-productlists
-module version 1.2.0
+module version 1.3.0

+## How to use:
+inseret follwing code into your template or cms page and set oxID of a category as _oxid=""_ parameter:
 __newest category products / neuste Produkte der Kategorie:__
 ``[{ newest_products oxid=""  }]``
 __random category products / zufällige Produkte der Kategorie:__